cincaiAndroid/cincaiAndroid/README.md

 ---

-## 🪶 7.
-CincaiAndroid’s True Purpose
+## 🪶 7. cincaiAndroid’s True Purpose

 CincaiAndroid is **not** asking people to use its ROM.
 This project is not a competition — it’s a **conversation**.